 What can I do?

 Call your state representatives and senators to oppose HR 843 and hold them responsible for how they vote.
 If they know that their votes will be remembered, they will think twice before choosing to support something as ridiculous as HR 843.
 You can take part in our action alerts by going here and adding your voice!

 Georgia Conservation Voters firmly believes that we must immediately take steps to prevent catastrophic environmental damage to our state and our planet.
 The Green New Deal is an opportunity for the country to take action to protect our planet and the people on it; however what matters most to GCV is ensuring that Georgia is taking tangible action to protect our environment, even if that’s not through the Green New Deal.

 We want legislators to do something that will protect our planet instead of only denouncing the Green New Deal.
-Legislators should focus their efforts towards making plans to protect our environment and our future, putting forward both long term and short term visions that will secure Georgia and our planet for everyone.
-Let’s stand together for a safer, cleaner and brighter future.
+Legislators should focus their efforts on making plans to protect our environment and our future, putting forward both long-term and short-term visions that will secure Georgia and our planet for everyone.
+Let’s stand together for a safer, cleaner, and brighter future.